With the Colorado point system, your driver’s license can be suspended for six months to one year if you accumulate

 They are less formal than criminal proceedings.
 Similar to trials, at DMV hearings you can present evidence and witnesses and cross-examine state witnesses, such as the police officer.

-The hearing officer presiding over the DMV hearing decides whether enough evidence exists to suspend your license.
-The hearing officer has the discretion to impose a suspension of six months to one year.
+Ultimately, the hearing officer has the discretion to impose a suspension of six months to one year.
 If you do not attend your DMV hearing, you get your license automatically suspended for one year.4

-What are the requirements for reinstatement of my Colorado license?
+4. What are the requirements for reinstatement of my Colorado license?

 The requirements for reinstatement of your license vary depending on what the point suspension or revocation was for.
 In most cases they include: